Studying online (if an online offering is shown below)

 Assessment

-Indicative assessments in this unit are as follows: (1) written exam; (2) case presentation; and (3) critical appraisal of a scientific article.
+Indicative assessments in this unit are as follows: (1) written exam; (2) oral and applied assessment; and (3) professional behaviour.
 Further information is available in the unit outline.

 Student may be offered supplementary assessment in this unit if they meet the eligibility criteria.